gabotechs/dep-tree/README.md

 <img height="200px" src="docs/decoupled-code-base.png">

-The 3d graph for a tightly coupled code base will have all the nodes group together with no clustering and no clear separation between them:
+The 3d graph for a tightly coupled code base will have all the nodes grouped together with no clustering and no clear separation between them:

 <img height="200px" src="docs/coupled-code-base.png">